 - A staple in the Star Wars Old Republic series:

-- In the sequel, Kreia's final speech to the player character reveals that this will be the case of the Exile's crew.
-Provided you trained them in the ways of the Force, the Exile's companions become the Jedi masters that rebuild the order.
+- In Knights of the Old Republic II: The Sith Lords, Kreia's final speech to the player character reveals that this will be the case of the Exile's crew.
+Provided you trained them in the ways of the Force, the Exile's companions become the Jedi Masters who rebuild the Order.

 - Revan elaborates on this.
 Mission and Zaalbar run an import-export business (knowing Mission, it's probably a cover for smuggling).
 Canderous went back to his people and became Mandalore.
-Bastila was left knocked up when Revan skipped town, resulting in a line that results in Satele Shan (fandom's also laying odds on Kyle Katarn).
+Bastila was left knocked up when Revan skipped town, resulting in a line that results in Satele Shan).
 Carth steps in to hide Bastila and help raise the kid.
-Juhani and Jolee went back to the Order (fates still unknown in the KOTOR 2 era).
+Juhani and Jolee went back to the Order (fates still unknown in the KotOR2 era).
 The Exile's crew go on to rebuild the Order.
-Meanwhile, Exile and Revan, T3-M4 and HK-47 try to take on the Emperor alone, ending up dead, worse than dead, vaporized, and reprogrammed - and the Sith come in and curb-stomp the Republic anyway.
+Meanwhile, Exile and Revan, T3-M4, and HK-47 try to take on the Emperor alone, ending up dead, worse than dead, vaporized, and reprogrammed, respectively,—and the Sith come in and curb-stomp the Republic anyway.

 - The end of Vandal Hearts combines this with a "Where Are They Now?"
 Epilogue.
 After you defeat the Big Bad, each character moves on to something new, whether it's more adventuring the land, rebuilding the nation or collecting stamps.